“The creator made Italy from designs by Michelangelo” – Mark Twain

 Best Time to Visit the Amalfi Coast?

-May to September – the weather is absolutely glorious.
+May to September is a great time to visit the Amalfi coast when the weather is absolutely glorious.

-June, July and August (avoid these months if you cherish fewer crowds)
+June, July and August get the highest influx of tourists. (avoid these months if you cherish fewer crowds)